 for this species include vertical rock faces, humus, fine litter, rock at the base of outcrops, and crevices and small ledges.

 British Columbia Bryophyte Recovery Team, Garry Oak Ecosystems Recovery Team.
 2007.
 Recovery Strategy for Rigid Apple Moss (Bartramia Stricta Bridel) in B.C..
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning